-Purpose: We are driven by finding unifying theories of nature.
-With an aim towards transdisciplinarity, we achieve this by developing and applying rigorous mathematics and conceptual reasoning to probe fundamental biological questions at an abstract level and, in doing so, uncover hidden connections between fields.
+Purpose: We are driven by discovering unifying theories of nature.
+With an aim towards transdisciplinarity, we achieve this by developing and applying rigorous mathematics and conceptual reasoning to probe fundamental biosocial questions at an abstract level and, in doing so, uncover hidden connections between fields.
 We then work with empirical colleagues to further refine and reify these ideas iteratively.

 Scientific Philosophy: We are strong proponents of qualitative and hypothesis-generating modeling, "Figure 1 theory", theory building, consilience, and intellectual nomadism.
-More pragmatically, if you want to know where we (currently) place our conceptual flags, check out these papers:
+An overview of our lab's approach to science can be found in our recent blog post.

 Methods: Eco-evolutionary dynamics, game theory, matrix and integral population models, stochastic simulation, and philosophical deliberation.
 If you'd like to play around with G functions, check out our software tool here and the corresponding pedagogical website here.